Skip to main content

 Interested in getting paid to conduct research during the academic year?

 The Learning Aligned Employment Program (LAEP) offers students paid research positions that may relate to their major, career goals, or the exploration of career options.
-LAEP is funded by the California Student Aid Commission (CSAC) to support underrepresented students with financial need.
+LAEP is funded by the California Student Aid Commission (CSAC) to support students with financial need.
 Participants in this program will be hired as Research Assistants and will be paid hourly wages to conduct research with UC San Diego faculty.

 Who is Eligible?

-Eligible students are from an underrepresented background and meet all the following criteria:
+Eligible students meet all the following criteria:

 • At least half-time enrollment